jfeldbrugge/Nbody2D.jl/docs/src/tutorial.md

     end
 ```

-The constrained realization satisfies the constraints, corresponding to a critical point at function value $1$,
+The constrained realisation satisfies the constraints, corresponding to a critical point at function value $1$,

 ```@example tutorial
     @show measureConstraints(f_c, cgrf)